 Students are required to take each of the 12 healthcare- and management-focused courses in the curriculum.
 Due to the unique nature of the program, courses from other degree programs may not transfer in directly for Healthcare Administration courses.
 Only your campus adviser can determine how previous coursework might satisfy Healthcare Administration requirements.

-UW Healthcare Administration Course Schedule
+UW Healthcare Administration Course Descriptions

 The selection of courses for the UW Healthcare Administration program varies each fall, spring, and summer.
 Course offerings are subject to change due to fluctuating enrollments.